fcisio/monolith-dev-challenge/README.md

 - Use [Unsplash API](https://www.gatsbyjs.org/packages/gatsby-source-unsplash/) to populate images (Gatsby Plugin)
 - The features should be implemented with Locomotive Scroll, GSAP and CSS Animations
 - The end result should be close to the mockup, but it doesn’t need to be perfect.
 We mainly want to see the placement, responsiveness and features.
-- Publish the project on Netlify and send us the URL

 1. Clone this repo and integrate the mockups.
 2. Implement as many features as possible.